andrewlidong/MSG_MVC/README.md

 * Server Integration

 ## ORM
-MSG MVC incorporates all the functionality of RayquazaORM, a lightweight Object Relational Mapping system that supports PostgreSQL queries.
-For more, see [RayquazaORM](https://github.com/andrewlidong/RayquazaORM)
+MSG MVC incorporates all the functionality of RayquazaORM, a lightweight Object Relational Mapping system that supports SQL queries.
+For more details click [here](https://github.com/andrewlidong/RayquazaORM)

 1. Basic search functions such as all and find